OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

  }
 ```

-The pragma in the example tells the compiler that groups of 128
+The pragma in the example tells the compiler that each group of 128
 consecutive iterations should be executed as a serial loop.
 If there
 are 1024 loop iterations in total, there are only 8 parallel tasks.
+There is guaranteed to be no spawn or sync between the iterations
+for `i=0` and `i=1` (assuming `n` is at least 2, otherwise there
+will be no second iteration).

-The argument to the grain size pragma must be an integer constant
+In OpenCilk 2.0 the argument to the grain size pragma must be an
-in the range 1..2<sup>31</sup>-1.
-[Do we want to deprecate this
+integer constant in the range 1..2<sup>31</sup>-1.

-range in favor of a smaller range, or in the other direction
+Without an explicit grainsize the runtime will choose a value from 1
-up to a `size_t`?]
+to 2048.

 Whether the grain size is static or dynamic, an exception thrown from
 the loop body will abort the remainder of the group of iterations.